A mini tutorial for a set of cute dog themed artist trading cards.

 I glued an old dictionary page to the cards with Ranger multi medium matte.

-I painted the cards with American multi-surface Satin acrylic pain.
+Then I painted the cards with Americana multi-surface Satin acrylic pain.
 I did two in Flamingo and two in Turquoise Waters.
 I added a little water to the paint first to water it down, I wanted to be sure that the text would show through.

 The focal points